QR code usage accelerates when the pandemic hits. That is why it is important to look at the QR code statistics before and after Covid-19.

 Main Use Cases: QR code after Covid-19

-When the Covid-19 hits in 2020, the QR code becomes an essential tool that helps out businesses in ensuring touchless transactions.
+When Covid-19 hit in 2020, the QR code became an essential tool that helps out businesses in ensuring touchless transactions.

 Forbes states that QR code is predominantly deployed in restaurants to replace traditional menus.

-It is visible as well on doors for Covid-19 updates, and even in mailing and landing pages.
+It is visible as well on doors for Covid-19 updates and even on mailing and landing pages.